The Guide To Liquidating Stocks After Death

 No, beneficiaries typically do not pay taxes on inherited stocks they do not sell.

 This is because the U.S. has no federal inheritance tax and only six states (Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania) levy inheritance taxes at the state level.
-Additionally, even in the states that have inheritance taxes, close family beneficiaries and smaller inheritances are often exempt.
+Additionally, even in the states that have inheritance taxes, close family beneficiaries, and smaller inheritances are often exempt.

-Still, it’s important to keep in mind that beneficiaries do have to pay income taxes on their taxable gains if they sell inherited stocks.
-The taxable amount will be calculated by subtracting the stock’s fair market value (FMV) on the day the deceased person passed away from the final sale price.
+However, in cases where the stocks are inherited from a decedent, the taxable amount will be calculated by subtracting the stock’s fair market value (FMV) on the day the deceased person passed away from the final sale price.
 So if you sell an inherited stock for more than it was worth on the date of death, the difference will be considered a taxable gain.

 Can I Contest How Stocks Are Distributed?